pouyaesm/signed-community-detection/README.md

 This algorithm requires `O(E)` memory space and `O(ElogE)` execution time for the detection of communities in a signed network having `O(E)` links.

+## Side note

+This implementation differs from our main Matlab-MEX implementation that used an extended version of Louvain algorithm proposed by [M. Rosvall and C. T. Bergstrom](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.182.8134).
+In future, we will try to implement one of the Louvain's recent variants to improve the performance of algorithm.

 ## Citation